Freedom of religion in Asia by country: Yemen

-(For a map of the military situation in Yemen and border areas in Saudi Arabia, see here.)

 The constitution declares Islam the state religion and sharia the source of all legislation in Yemen.
 It provides for freedom of thought and expression “within the limits of the law,” but does not mention freedom of religion.
 The law prohibits denunciation of Islam, conversion from Islam to another religion, and proselytizing directed at Muslims.

 As a consequence of the ongoing Yemeni Civil War, the Cabinet of Yemen affiliated with former president Abdrabbuh Mansur Hadi only controls a portion of the country and is unable to enforce its laws elsewhere, with the Supreme Political Council, the Southern Transitional Council, and various Islamic fundamentalist groups controlling significant portions of the country.
 Violence from the conflict has resulted in the bombing destruction of many religious buildings by several different factions in the conflict.

 Legal framework

 The constitution states the president must be Muslim (“practices his Islamic duties”); however, it allows non-Muslims to run for parliament, as long as they “fulfill their religious duties.”
 The law does not prohibit political parties based on religion, but it states parties may not claim to be the sole representative of any religion, oppose Islam, or restrict membership to a particular religious group.

 The criminal code states “deliberate” and “insistent” denunciation of Islam or conversion from Islam to another religion is apostasy, a capital offense.
 The law allows those charged with apostasy three opportunities to repent; upon repentance, they are absolved from the death penalty.
 It is illegal to proselytize to Muslims.

 Family law prohibits marriage between a Muslim and an individual whom the law defines as an apostate.
 Muslim women may not marry non-Muslims, and Muslim men may not marry women who do not practice one of the Abrahamic religions.
 By law, a woman seeking custody of a child “ought not” to be an apostate; a man “ought” to be of the same faith as the child.